 If you’ve been dreaming of summer days spent lounging, entertaining or barbecuing on your new deck, now’s the time to dig in and start planning your deck design.
 Whether your deck will be simple or elaborate, knowing what you want to include and where you want it located will help you and your designer create the deck of your dreams.

-To begin, make a simple list of all the elements you want included in your deck design.
+To begin, make a simple list of all the elements you want to be included in your deck design.

 Among the many possible considerations are:

-- Traffic flow from house and other entrances/exits.
+Traffic flow from the house and other entrances/exits.

 All About Levels